What is Giving Voice To Values?

 While we believe that analysing and evaluating business situations from different ethical perspectives is essential in order to make responsible business decisions we also believe that we need to combine these exercises with an action framework.
 The Giving Voice to Values framework closes the existing gap between sound normative analyses and enabling decision-makers to live up to their values.
 We have therefore blended our business ethics courses with GVV elements in order to educate (future) entrepreneurs and business leaders in the best possible way.

 Where can you find the book and the curriculum?

-The curriculum is available at GivingVoiceToValues.
+The Curriculum is available at GivingVoiceToValues.
 (There is also a Faculty-Only URL with teaching notes and B cases, available to verified faculty members by sending an email to firstname.lastname@example.org).
-The book from Yale University Press is Giving Voice To Values: How To Speak Your Mind When You Know What’s Right, www.MaryGentile.com (available in Chinese and Korean, with Thai forthcoming).
+The book from Yale University Press is Giving Voice To Values: How To Speak Your Mind When You Know What’s Right, www.MaryGentile.com (available in Chinese and Korean).
 A series of 6 online interactive, social cohort-based customizable modules are also available: visit GivingVoiceToValues and contact Mary Gentile for DEMO.